nasa/cumulus/docs/features/backup_and_restore.md

 # Data Backup and Restore

 Cumulus provides no core functionality to backup data stored in S3.
+Data disaster recovery is being developed in a separate effort [here](https://github.com/podaac/cumulus-disaster-recovery).